Ventus218/SAP-assignment-02/README.md

 It has the responsibility to relay the client requests to the appropriate services.

 #### A choice regarding security
-Given the fact that the API Gateway is the only exposed access point it will be resposible for validating (through the Authentication Service) every request before relaying it.
+Given the fact that the API Gateway is the only exposed access point it will be resposible for validating (through the Authentication microservice) every request before relaying it.

 This allows to keep the token validation logic centralized letting every other microservice assume that the requests they receive are authenticated.